What is Graduate School?

 - work experience via internships, teaching, or research

-- production of original research is often required
+- production of original research

-What Graduate Degrees are available?
+What graduate degrees are available?

-Graduate degrees are available in almost any subject and come in three levels-Master, Specialist, and Doctorate.
+Graduate degrees are available in almost any subject and come in three levels: master, specialist, and doctorate.
 Depending on the graduate school program and degree level you desire, your program requirements and length will vary.